GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_2.md

 touch file1 file2.txt
 ```

-- Commands can be chained together in bash with `&&`
+- Commands can be chained together in bash with `&&` (this is an operator)
   - Note that other shells have different operators (eg. `;` in fish)
-- We will look at other operators in part 3
+- We will look at other operators later
 - File types must be assigned manually (`.txt` `.fastq` `.md` etc.)

 #### Exercise 3.21